guillaumeagile/CodeReadingWorkshop-DDD-Resources/StarterKit/Session1/agenda.md

 The goal of this exercise is to start to think about which lines in the code define its essence, have the biggest impact or need to be paid close attention to.

-### (5 mins) Independently - Identify most important lines that reflect the business or the use case

-Briefly discuss what it means to be important as a group (if you want to)

-* then, identify the 5 lines you consider most important
+### (5 mins) Together - Note down all variable/class/method names

+As a group, go through the code mechanically and *create a list of all identifier names* in the snippet.
+This can be done with one person scribing while others call out.
+If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short discussions to agree on things.

 ### (10 mins) Together - Discuss

-Discuss in the group:

-* lines covered by many people?
-* lines named but not by a lot of people
-* Agree less than 8 of the most important lines
+* What can we learn from these names / words / verbs ?
+* Which elements are related to each other, from the names only?
+* Are there names that are ambiguous when looked at without context?

+ >>>>>>>>> long discussion about if we keep the part about "important lines" or not <<<<<<<<<<<<<

-## Business Language and Context
+## Business Language and Context (free form)

-### (5 mins) Independently - Identify business words and put them in a Words Cloud (freeform)
+### (10 mins) Independently - Contextualize and try to Correlate

-* then, identify the 5 words you consider most important, and think if you are familiar with those words, if they make sense for you, how you understand them, especially if you make any asumption about those words, if the context is clear for you or if you need clarification.
+*  given the words you consider most important,  think if you are familiar with those words, if they make sense for you, how you understand them, especially if you make any asumption about those words, if the context is clear for you or if you need clarification.
+*  organize in a free form (drawing, grah, or simply sentences) how you would put the words according to their meaning and their context.

-### (10 mins) Together - Discuss
+### (5 mins) Together - Discuss

 Discuss in the group: